nicoletnt/hello-space/README.md

 # hello-space
 This is just a test repository containing info about the stars I want to gaze with you.
 Did you know that Jupyter owes a notebook?
-They say it's full of data about the meaning of life...
+They say it's full of data about the meaning of life.
+It's full of love...

-We are like stars forever shining on.
+"We are like stars forever shining on.
 Touch me, I am losing shape.
 Look, I am invisible, can you say my name?
 Catch me, I am almost there...